davidrpugh/tensorflow-gpu-data-science-project/bin/README.md

 will be wiped after the job terminates.
 So if we are going to write checkpoint files to local storage we need to periodically sync our checkpoint files with persistent storage (in a manner which will not block our training progress).

+We follow the same procedure for our Tensorboard logs.
+Periodically syncing Tensorboard logs to `/ibex/(f)scratch` allows us to run Tensorboard on a login node while the training job is running in order to confirm that training is converging as expected.

 ```bash
 ...